Richelieu-class battleship: Jean Bart

 Jean Bart had only recently been launched by the beginning of the Battle of France in May 1940, so the shipyard focused as much effort on getting the ship ready for sea as possible.
 The workers focused on installing the turbines and boilers to allow her to get underway.
-With German forces approaching Saint-Nazaire, Jean Bart was rushed through a hastily-dredged channel to escape via the Atlantic Ocean south to Casablanca.
+With German forces approaching Saint-Nazaire, Jean Bart was rushed through a hastily dredged channel to escape via the Atlantic Ocean south to Casablanca.
 By that time, she had only one of her main turrets installed, along with a handful of anti-aircraft guns, some of which had been scrounged from another vessel in the harbor.
 Shell handling equipment and ammunition hoists were not completed for the main battery, and the only usable guns were three 37 mm and six of the 13.2 mm mounts.
-After being attacked and hit once (but not seriously damaged) by German Heinkel 111 bombers while en route, the ship reached Casablanca with an escort of two destroyers on 22 June.
+After being attacked and hit once (but not seriously damaged) by German Heinkel He 111 bombers while en route, the ship reached Casablanca with an escort of two destroyers on 22 June.

 While in Casablanca, the French attempted to prepare the ship for action as much as was possible in light of limited infrastructure and the lack of many necessary parts to complete the vessel.
 The facilities there were not capable of completing the second main battery turret, nor were the Germans interested in allowing the needed armor plates and guns to be shipped there.
 Instead, to protect the ship's interior, the French covered the open barbette with concrete; the empty secondary barbettes received the same coverings.
 A makeshift fire control director was installed in 1941, but it proved to be unreliable and so an ad hoc director system was set up using shore-based observation points to triangulate targets for the main battery.
 Her anti-aircraft armament was slowly strengthened as guns became available and a search radar was fitted in 1942.
 Unlike her sister, Jean Bart was not targeted by British forces during this period.